AnonymFlow

 General rule.
 Unless you have a specific use case (separate corporate VPN, traffic legitimately outside the tunnel), system mode is the only genuinely protective option.
 App mode is a comfort feature, not a sensible default.

-How to enable the kill switch on NordVPN, ExpressVPN, Surfshark, ProtonVPN
+How do you enable the kill switch on NordVPN, ExpressVPN, Surfshark, ProtonVPN?

 The four major VPNs in 2026 all implement a kill switch, but with different naming conventions and defaults.
 Here is the exact procedure for each, current as of May 2026.